 Proving the Truck Driver Was at Fault in the Crash

 Of course, there are many other factors that play a role in every accident.
-When in the causation study, they identified the top ten factors for large trucks as:
+In the causation study, they identified the top ten factors for large trucks as:

 - Brake failure